thomasabishop/eolas/Operating_Systems/Devices.md

 # Devices

 Devices are hardware that require access to the CPU in order to function.
-Devices can either be external and pluged-in or internal to the motherboard.
+Devices can either be external and plugded-in or internal to the motherboard.
 The most common type of device that you will work with are
 [disks](./Disks.md).

-Devices are files but they have some different capabilities that ordinary files.
+Devices are files but they have some different capabilities than ordinary files.
 There are two types: **block** and **stream**.
 Device files reside in the `/dev/` directory.

 Some of the most important device files are:
 * `hda` : a harddisk on a port